Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Nuts and Bolts of the Serverless Computing Paradigm

 \subsection{Function Isolation in Serverless Computing}

 In principle, virtualization is not a must for FaaS and serverless cloud offerings.
-A user can essentially call a function using a command in the general form of \texttt{client.invoke(FunctionName=`F',\\Payload=Data)} \cite{mcgrath2017serverless,perez2018serverless}.
+A user can essentially call a function using a command in the general form of \texttt{client.invoke(FunctionName=`F',Payload=Data)} \cite{mcgrath2017serverless,perez2018serverless}.
 Upon invocation, the FaaS engine can interpret the function and form a task that can be then directly executed on the host machine (\ie bare-metal resource provisioning).
 However, lack of isolation in bare-metal raises security concerns, particularly, when there are coexisting tasks from multiple users on shared computing resources.
 Therefore, some form of sandboxing is required to isolate the execution environment of each function call.
-Broadly speaking, such isolation can be provided at the following levels: application-level runtime frameworks (WebAssembly \cite{mendki2020evaluating}), Operating system-level (containerization), and hardware-level (virtualization).
-The layer-view of each isolation platform for the serverless functions is provided in Figure~\ref{fig:isolationArchitecture}.
+Broadly speaking, such isolation can be provided at the following levels: application-level runtime frameworks (WebAssembly \cite{kjorveziroski2022evaluating} and language runtime \cite{carreira2021warm}), Operating system-level (containerization), and hardware-level (virtualization).
+The layer-view of each isolation platform for the serverless functions is provided in Figure~\ref{fig:isolationArchitecture} \cite{davoodpaper22}.
 The software stack of each platform implies the overhead imposed by that platform.
 In this figure, the left-most boxes serve as the legend---dedicating a color for each layer.
-The white space(s) in each isolation platform express the absence of the corresponding layer(s), represented at the left-most side.
+The white space(s) in each isolation platform express the absence of the corresponding layer(s), represented on the left-most side. \revisedagain{For example, On the Hypervisor (blue color) and Host OS Kernel (dark gray color) level, the existence of these two colors on the VM column \finalrevise{implies} that both of these layers exist in the VM technology.
+Similarly, for Micro-VM and Uni-Kernel, it is blue only (without gray) meaning that only the Hypervisor exists (without Host OS Kernel).}